Affection for our planet is misdirected and unrequited. We need to focus on saving ourselves.

 We have fiddled like Nero for far too long to save the whole earth or all of its species.
 Now we need a World War II scale effort just to cut our losses and save what matters most.
 So let’s call it Triage Day.
 And if worse comes to worst — yes, if worse comes to worst — at least future generations won’t have to change the name again.

-As a penultimate thought, I suspect that many environmentalists and climate science advocates will have their own, private name: “I told you so” Day.
+As a final thought, I suspect that many environmentalists and climate science advocates will have their own, private name: “I told you so” Day.
 Not as a universal as “Triage Day,” I admit, but it has a Cassandra-like catchiness, no?